JacobReola42/haven-hub/README.md

 - **Payment Processing:** Stripe integration ensures secure and scalable payment processing capabilities.

 Overall, the "Haven Hub" application demonstrates a commitment to full-stack development with a focus on scalability, leveraging cutting-edge technologies and best practices in frontend, backend, and database management.

+Credit for this repository goes to Coding Addict.